-I’m twenty-nine years old, on a three-month journey through Africa, with little more than a soccer ball and a fishing pole.
+I’m twenty-nine years old, on a three-month journey through Africa, with little more than a soccer ball and a fishing pole that my friend gave me through reelchase.com.
 Today, I’m walking down the beach with a hangover and high hopes of ending a run of bad luck.

 “Hey, American boy.
 May I join you?”